charleywu/minecraftforaging/README.md

 Wu, C. M., Deffner, D., Kahl, B., Meder, B., Ho, M. H., & Kurvers, R. H. J. M. (2023).
 Visual-spatial dynamics drive adaptive social learning in immersive environments.
 BioRxiv. https://doi.org/10.1101/2023.06.28.546887

+## Software requirements

+The analysis code was written in R 4.3.0 and Python 3.7.4.
+The experiment was implemented as a custom mod developed for Minecraft Java Edition ver.
+1.12.2 using Forge ver.
+14.23.5.2847.
+The visual-field transcription software is a standard Unity project using Unity version 2019.3.0f5 with no additional dependencies.Statistical models are fit using the Stan MCMC engine via the rstan (2.21.2) and cmdstanr (0.5.3) packages, which require a C++ compiler (installation instructions are available at https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started and https://mc-stan.org/cmdstanr/articles/cmdstanr.html).

 ## Directory structure